 Rates start at $30 per night.

 The Lake O’Hara Lodge offers a variety of lodge rooms and cabins along the lakeshore.
 Accommodations are all-inclusive and include meals in a gorgeous dining room.

-For those who can afford it (starting at $700 per night in summer for a double room, with a two-night minimum), a couple of nights at the lodge seems like the ultimate wilderness indulgence.
+For those who can afford it (starting at over $700 per night in summer for a double room, with a two-night minimum), a couple of nights at the lodge seems like the ultimate wilderness indulgence.
 Prices do drop during the winter, but only basic lodge rooms are available at that time.